rootwork/rootwork.org/hugo/content/blog/2014-03-15/index.md

 ![Gatekeeper techies](2014004-ntc-b-0171280.jpg ' ')

-Or to put it another way, “We’ll launch that campaign when I’m ready to update the website for you.”
+Or to put it another way, "We'll launch that campaign when I'm ready to update the website for you."

 ![Solidarity](2014004-ntc-b-0181280.jpg ' ')

 In our organizations, we should be striving toward social change, not startup culture.
 We should cultivate sustainable work.
-We should commit to anti-oppression work so we don’t replicate the unequal society we’re trying to improve.
+We should commit to anti-oppression work so we don't replicate the unequal society we're trying to improve.
 We should provide benefits rather than relying on a precarious workforce of independent contractors.
 We should _pay our interns_.
 We should allow staff to unionize, or become a worker-owned collective.